GeorgeSeif/Data-Science-Python/README.md

 - **helpers.py:** Helper functions. adapted from the [Python Machine Learning](https://github.com/GeorgeSeif/Python-Machine-Learning) repository
 - **explore_wine_data.py:** Exploratory data analysis of the wine dataset from sklearn using visualisations.
 Includes data analysis using histogram, scatterplot, bee swarm plot, and cumulative distribution function.
 - **statistics_iris.py:** Compute various statistics of the iris dataset features such as histogram, min, max, median, mean, and variance.
+- **covariance_boston.py:** Compute the covariance matrix of the Boston Housing dataset.
+These matrices can sometimes give faster insight into which variables are related rather than creating scatter plots.

 ## Information